OfficeDev/office-js-docs-pr/docs/develop/convert-xml-to-json-manifest.md

     ```

 1. Run `npm install`.
 1. The command to sideload the add-in depends on when the project was created.
-If the "scripts" section of the project's package.json file has a `npm run start:desktop` command, then run it; otherwise, run `npm run start`.
+If the "scripts" section of the project's package.json file has a "start:desktop" script, then run `npm run start:desktop`; otherwise, run `npm run start`.
 This command puts the unified manifest and the two image files into a zip file and sideloads it to the Office application.
 It also starts the server in a separate NodeJS window to host the add-in files on localhost.

 When you're ready to stop the dev server and uninstall the add-in, run the command `npm run stop`.